EOGrady21/multivaR/README.md

 ```

 multivaR is designed to work with other packages developed by the Data
-Access team at Bedford Institute of Oceanography (BIO).
+Access team at Bedford Institute of Oceanogrpahy (BIO).
 Specifically,
 this package is designed to work with data which is supplied through the
 `azmpdata` package.
 This supplementary package can be installed by
 using: